buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    - Added changes from RFC6296 section (this)
    - Boilerplate text to Implementation status
    - Update IPv6 addresses to be 5952 compliant
+   - Add note that this document obsoletes RFC6296.

 * Revision 02
    - Added section on implementation status